Ly-Mark/FrameWise/_posts/2023-07-14-League-of-legends-eda.md

 * **`kill participation`** - Kill participation is one of the few variables that are normally distributed in this dataset.
 There are very few with 0% and 100% kill participation.
 The mean is 65.9% and half the players are also at 66.3%.

 * **`kill share`** - Kill share is heavily left skewed. the difference between kill share and kill participation is removing assists from the calculation.
-Again, roles such as support or top lane tanks would have very low kill share but could have high kill participation.
+Again, roles such as support or top lane tanks would have very low kill share but could have high-kill participation.

 * **`gold share`** - Gold share is right skewed with a mean of 19.9% gold share.
-The distribution for gold share is simliar to the distributions for gold/min, creep_score and cs/min.
+The distribution for gold share is similar to the distributions for gold/min, creep_score and cs/min.
 This can be furthered investigated with the use of a correlation heatmap.
-If we wanted to run a multi-linear regression we would have to test for collinearity and address that before making our model.
+If we wanted to run a multilinear regression, we would have to test for collinearity and address that before making our model.

 #### Summary statistics